Arsenic poisoning: Copper smelting

 Exposure studies in the copper smelting industry are much more extensive and have established definitive links between arsenic, a by-product of copper smelting, and lung cancer via inhalation.
 Dermal and neurological effects were also increased in some of these studies.
 Although as time went on, occupational controls became more stringent and workers were exposed to reduced arsenic concentrations, the arsenic exposures measured from these studies ranged from about 0.05 to 0.3 mg/m3 and are significantly higher than airborne environmental exposures to arsenic (which range from 0 to 0.000003 mg/m3).

 Pathophysiology

 Arsenic interferes with cellular longevity by allosteric inhibition of an essential metabolic enzyme pyruvate dehydrogenase complex, which catalyzes the oxidation of pyruvate to acetyl-CoA by NAD+.
 With the enzyme inhibited, the energy system of the cell is disrupted resulting in cellular apoptosis.
-Biochemically, arsenic prevents use of thiamine resulting in a clinical picture resembling thiamine deficiency.
+Biochemically, arsenic prevents the use of thiamine resulting in a clinical picture resembling thiamine deficiency.
 Poisoning with arsenic can raise lactate levels and lead to lactic acidosis.
-Low potassium levels in the cells increases the risk of experiencing a life-threatening heart rhythm problem from arsenic trioxide.
+Low potassium levels in the cells increase the risk of experiencing a life-threatening heart rhythm problem from arsenic trioxide.